MicrosoftDocs/learn/learn-pr/azure/authenticate-users-node-web-app-use-azure-active-directory-b2c/includes/4-plan-your-node-js-web-app.md

 Handlebars is a templating engine.
 You use it to build your app's UI components.
 A templating engine takes a static HTML file, fills it with the data on the server side, and then sends it as an ordinary HTML file to the client such as a browser.
 To use handlebars in express, you need to store HTML code into a `.hbs` extension in the `views` folder in the source directory as HandleBars looks for the files in the views folder.

 To start using Handlebars for express, you need to install the handlebars package.
-You do this by running `npm install express-handlebars` in your terminal.
+In your terminal, run `npm install express-handlebars` command to install Handlebars fo express.

 Handlebars uses `{{some content here}}`expressions to add data into the HTML.
 To insert a control structure, you proceed `#` to the name of the control structure or helper and it requires a matching closing `/` of the same name.
 Here's an example: